xiivler/vector-calculator/README.md

 # vector-calculator
-A program to calculate optimal vector angles in Super Mario Odyssey, primarily for use in TASing.
+A program to calculate optimal vector angles in Super Mario Odyssey, primarily for use in TASing

 ## Using the Program
 Upon opening vector-calculator.jar, you will see the movement configuration window, containing the following fields: